GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I would make a strong case that programming languages have not improved qualitatively in the last 40 years.
-There is no programming language in use today that is qualitatively better than Simula-67.
+> ### Should array indices start at 0 or 1?
+My compromise of 0.5 was rejected without, I thought, proper consideration.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Stan Kelly-Bootle*

 ---
 ## 🏎 Quick Facts